 - Dynamic Topologies: Network topology which is typically multihops, may change randomly and rapidly with time, it can form unidirectional or bi-directional links.

-- Autonomous Behavior: Each nodes can act as a host and router, which shows its autonomous behavior.
+- Autonomous Behavior: Each node can act as a host and router, which shows its autonomous behavior.

 - Limited Security: Wireless network are more prone to security threats.
-A centralized firewall is absent due to its destributed nature of operation for security, routing and host configuration.
+A centralized firewall is absent due to its distributed nature of the operation for security, routing, and host configuration.

 - Less Human Intervention: They require minimum human intervention to configure the network, therefore they are dynamically autonomous in nature.

 - Each nodes can play both the roles ie. of router and host showing autonomous nature.

 - Self configuring and self healing nodes, does not require human intervention.